-Aside from student organizations, what outside of class experiences are available for Rush OT students?
+Aside from student organizations, what outside of class experiences are available for RUSH OT students?

-- The College of Health Sciences (CHS) requires its students to accumulate a minimum of 16 hours community service throughout their time at Rush. - Many opportunities exist for students to obtain these hours, including collaboration with faculty service projects, and departmental and university-wide student organization events.
-Some current OTD faculty service partnerships include opportunities to volunteer at Revive Center for Housing and Healing, Gigi's Playhouse, and House of Good Shepard shelter. - The office of Student Life offers opportunities for various activities throughout the year for students enrolled in all academic program - Rush Community Service Initiatives Program (RCSIP) was established in 1991 to create a thriving network of community service programs that match Rush University student interest and initiative with the social and healthcare needs of the Chicago population.
-Students have the opportunity to participate in clinical and non-clinical community service programs that are administered through the RCSIP office and overseen by Rush Clinicians. - Rush OT students have the opportunity to apply and serve as student members on the OT department admission committee.
+- The College of Health Sciences (CHS) requires its students to accumulate a minimum of 16 hours community service throughout their time at RUSH. - Many opportunities exist for students to obtain these hours, including collaboration with faculty service projects, and departmental and university-wide student organization events.
+Some current OTD faculty service partnerships include opportunities to volunteer at Revive Center for Housing and Healing, OT Street Medicine and the Night Ministry. - The office of Student Life offers opportunities for various activities throughout the year for students enrolled in all academic programs. - RUSH Community Service Initiatives Program (RCSIP) was established in 1991 to create a thriving network of community service programs that match RUSH University student interest and initiative with the social and healthcare needs of the Chicago population.
+Students have the opportunity to participate in clinical and non-clinical community service programs that are administered through the RCSIP office and overseen by RUSH Clinicians. - RUSH OT students have the opportunity to apply and serve as student members on the OT department admission committee. - RUSH OT also hosts lots of social activities to foster community.
+Activities include OT Prom with Gigi's Playhouse, Bunco, social gatherings at favorite Chicago spots, and many more.